-(a) Every jacketed stove or heater installed in a school building shall have an outside air intake terminating outside the building at a point not less than 2 feet above grade.
-The outside air intake shall be protected against weather and water with a weather-proof hood or louvers and shall be protected against the admission of foreign material with a 1⁄2 inch wire mesh screen or equal.
-The intake duct shall be joined to the heater casing and air-way to prevent cold air from spreading over the floor and to insure contact with the heater surface.
+(4) OUTSIDE AIR INTAKE.
+Every jacketed stove or heater installed in a school building shall have an outside air intake terminating outside the building at a point not less than 2 feet above grade.
+The outside air intake shall be protected against weather and water with a weather-proof hood or louvers and shall be protected against the admission of foreign material with a $\frac{1}{2}$ inch wire mesh screen or equal.
+The intake duct shall be joined to the heater casing and airway to prevent cold air from spreading over the floor and to insure contact with the heater surface.
 Underfloor ducts are not permitted.